coding-nomadic/microservice-cqrs-event-sourcing/README.md

 ## Microservice architecture leveraging CQRS and Event Sourcing for robust event-driven communication and data consistency -

-To improve the bank account system using CQRS (Command Query Responsibility Segregation), Event Sourcing, and Kafka, here are some architectural considerations and design principles:
+Enhance bank account system with CQRS, Event Sourcing, and Kafka integration for optimized architecture and event-driven communication :

 - Implement CQRS to separate commands for modifying state and queries for reading data.